-Essays earning a score of 6 adequately defend, challenge, or qualify Horace's assertion about the role that adversity plays in developing a person's character.
+Essays earning a score of 6 adequately develop a position on the establishment of an annual Buy Nothing Day.
 The evidence and explanations used are appropriate and sufficient.
 The writing may contain lapses in diction or syntax, but generally the prose is clear.

-5 Essays earning a score of 5 defend, challenge, or qualify Horace's assertion about the role that adversity plays in developing a person's character.
-The evidence or explanations used may be uneven, inconsistent, or limited.
+5 Essays earning a score of 5 develop a position on the establishment of an annual Buy Nothing Day.
+The evidence or explanations used may be uneven, inconsistent or limited.
 The writing may contain lapses in diction or syntax, but it usually conveys the student's ideas.